FriendsOfSymfony/FOSUserBundle/Resources/doc/user_manager.rst

 If you configure the ``db_driver`` option to ``propel``, this service is an instance of ``FOS\UserBundle\Propel\UserManager``.

-Accessing the User Manager service
+Accessing the User Manager Service
 ----------------------------------

 The user manager is available in the container as the ``fos_user.user_manager``